 MABE places a high priority on maintaining a positive and productive relationship with the Maryland State Board of Education.
 The State Board plays a major role in developing the state's educational policies, adopting state regulations, and issuing legal opinions.
 Therefore, MABE staff and members of the MABE Board of Directors regularly attend the monthly meetings of the State Board, and MABE is engaged throughout the year in informing the State Board of the association’s positions on priority issues through testimony, correspondence, and meetings.

 The Monitor is the newsletter penned by MABE staff to provide all boards with a comprehensive summary of each State Board meeting.
 The Monitor, and selected meeting materials, are uploaded to the MABE website following each meeting to provide local boards with timely access to the issues pending before the State Board.

 For additional information, contact John Woolums, MABE's Director of Governmental Relations at (410) 841-5414 or firstname.lastname@example.org.

-State Board Approves School Discipline Regulations for Publication
+State Board Approves Student Discipline Regulations for Publication on July 23, 2013

 At its July 23, 2013 meeting, the State Board voted unanimously to approve with amendments student discipline regulations for publication in the Maryland Register.
 The tentative timeline for public comment and final approval includes publication in the Maryland Register on September 20, followed by a 30-day public comment period concluding on October 30, with final approval by the State Board slated for its December 10 meeting (the State Board does not meet in November).